-As the Partnership and Development Manager, Haley oversees OFRF’s individual, corporate, and foundation fundraising as well as strategic partnerships.
-She believes that building strong collaborative relationships across the food system will better support sustainable farmers, and help us mitigate and adapt to climate change.
-Prior to her current role, she helped manage OFRF’s research and education program, including OFRF’s grant program and grower education projects.
+As the Partnership and Development Director, Haley oversees OFRF’s individual, corporate, foundation, and government development activities as well as strategic partnerships.
+She believes that building strong collaborative relationships across the food system will better support farmers, and help us collectively mitigate and adapt to climate change.
+Haley has been part of the OFRF team since May 2019, previously supporting OFRF’s research and education program, including the research grant program and grower education projects.

 Haley has sought to build a more equitable and sustainable food system, all starting as a child growing up in San Francisco.
 Before her time at OFRF, she managed operations and staff for Pineapple Collaborative (a community for womxn who love food), conducted large-scale food access program evaluations, farmed organic land, handled sourcing and logistics for a farm share, developed bilingual recipes and programming for Food Bank clients, and more.